-Proximity operators are used to analyze the spatial relations (e.g., distance, embeddedness, overlapping, co-occurrence) between coded data segments.
+Proximity operators are used to analyze the spatial relations (e.g., distance, within/enclosing, overlapping, co-occurrence) between coded data segments.

 Video Tutorial: Explaining Boolean Operators

-- OR, AND, and ONE OF are binary operators which need exactly two operands as input.
+- OR, AND, and ONE OF (exactly one of the following is true) are binary operators which need exactly two operands as input.

 - NOT needs only one operand.